zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/changing_mentors.md

 could publish papers easily and helpful for my future career.
 In such measure, information measure is not helpful and even useless."

 Compared with him, Yi Yan was more easy-going.
+He did not have great ambition to compute with others in academic domain.
+Recently he made acquaintance with her current girlfriend by the go-between, Yifei Zhu, and he felt satisfied.
+To his contrary, Jian Xu had no great interests in seeking a girlfriend at current stage.
+He thinks more on personal success and holds several hard requirement for his future partner.